Yali (politician): After the war

 Yali now became informally employed by the Administration, to counter the anti-colonial belief that Europeans were withholding the secret to their material wealth from the native people.
 He began to give speeches to villages along the Rai Coast, urging them to collaborate with the Administration in exchange for promises of economic assistance after the war.
 But he made these promises in religiously ambiguous terms, which people took to mean that Yali had special cargo knowledge, and rumours began to spread that he was a spirit of the dead returned to bring cargo to the people.

 Yali proceeded to put in place, over the next few years, an administrative system with himself as leader with loosely associated 'boss boys' representing him in different villages.
 He aimed to reorganise his society along Western lines, with people living in larger villages in houses along straight roads and with more attention paid to cleanliness and tidiness.
 But his Rehabilitation Scheme, as it was called, began to attract quasi-Christian cargo enthusiasts, who started to spread cargo propaganda in Yali's name.
-Yali realised that his authority depended on being the leader of a religious movement and did nothing to disillusion people to his rumoured supernatural powers.
+Yali realised that his authority depended on being the leader of a religious movement and did nothing to disillusion people to his rumoured supernatural powers, nor did he denounce his acclamation as King of Cargo.

 As part of the Rehabilitation Scheme, Yali attempted to stimulate trade and agricultural production in Madang, but with little success.

 In mid-1947, Yali and other native leaders were summoned to Port Moresby for "a period of indoctrination" by the Administration.
 They were concerned with his activities and wanted to bring him back in line.
 Yet Yali believed that he was about to be rewarded for his work and support with a promotion and economic assistance.
 Speculation about the trip led to cargo activity flourishing across the Rai Coast.
 Yali was away for 4 months, suffering travel and logistical problems, and was then denied the free hand-out he expected to receive from the administration.
 He attended a meeting of a local council in Port Moresby where the Papuans asked the local officials when they would get electricity in their village.
 They were told that they would get it as soon as they could afford to pay for it, which dismayed the people who had believed that electricity was a service free of charge.